Pesonet1/gis_docker/nominatim/README.md

 # Nominatim

-This container is used for importing OSM data into dev-database for geocoding.
+This container is used for importing OSM data into database for geocoding.
 Additionally, this container acts as a [geocoder (api) for OSM data](https://nominatim.org/).

 ## Installation & running